thegetty/cultural-heritage-mass-atrocities/content/part_5.md/30_gowan.md

 ---
-title: Peace Operations and the Protection of Cultural Heritage
+title: "Peace Operations and the Protection of Cultural Heritage"
 short_title:
 label: 30.
 weight: 55